humberto-ortiz/megaprobe-lab/content/juanLT.md

-Title: Juan ALejandro Lugo-Torres
+Title: Juan Alejandro Lugo-Torres
 Date: 03/24/2018
 Category: People
 Tags: TBA

 ***Wandering through the abandoned lab, you arrive at a small room.
 Upon further inspection you notice a great many machinations lying about, surrendered to time.
-Suddenly you jolt, starttled by the whiring of machines, the turning of gears, and the flaring of lights.
+Suddenly you jolt, startled by the whirring of machines, the turning of gears, and the flaring of lights.
 Roll initiative...***

 # Bio:
 -  Hi, I'm Juan Lugo-Torres, a level 4 Computer Wizardry Student of the University of Puerto Rico - Rio Piedras.
-I recently descovered the arcane teachings of Cybersecurity, and have dabbled, cautiosly, in these turbulent arts since.
+I recently discovered the arcane teachings of Cybersecurity, and have dabbled, cautiously, in these turbulent arts since.
 Now I find myself under the tutelage of the Great Wizard Humberto Ortiz-Zuazaga, and through effort, knowledge, and will-power I shall ascend the ranks to become a renowned wizard myself.

 # Current Tabletop RPG Indulgement:
 ![alt tag](http://kotohi.com/ryuutama/wp-content/uploads/2013/10/ryuutama_cover1.jpg)